I get up. I’m tired. I went to bed late. Distracted by my phone. Sophie was texting me.

 I’m starting to get this starting to get the hang of things.

-Math work was good.
+Reading was good.
 My energy bar was high.
-Top sleep and food does the trick.
+Sleep and food did the trick.

 It got me.
 Got me good.
-The math.
+The books the articles.
 I got lost.
-Lost in the patterns.
-I was on a roll.
-Connecting the dots.
-Playing.
+Lost in the stories.
+They took me away.
+I want to create my own.

 Next time I must put a time limit on each one.
 Not too much.
 But not too little I can’t do what I need to do.